nautobot/nautobot-chatops-cookiecutter/README.md

 ## Automate local dev environment setup with Mattermost

 The baked cookie supports the automated setup of a local [Mattermost](https://mattermost.com/) instance to quickly test your chatops plugin.
-All settings and credentials will be pre-configured, and a separate Docker container will run Mattermost in the background, accessible at http://localhost:8065
+All settings and credentials will be pre-configured, and a separate Docker container will run Mattermost in the background, accessible at http://localhost:8065.
+Be sure to answer yes to the question about setup_local_mattermost_dev_env.

 To set up this environment, you must first run `poetry lock` command and have `creds.env` file in place.
 Then you run the following invoke commands from within the plugin folder.